-Q: Tribes are now eligible under LSR.
-What tribal land qualifies?
+Q: What tribal land qualifies?

-A: There has been a recent determination from USDA that Tribal trust lands are eligible.
+A: There has been a determination from USDA that Tribal trust lands are eligible.
 Tribal land owned in fee simple are also eligible.

 Q: What qualifies as an 'equivalent state-wide restoration strategy'?

 A: As per the National LSR Manual, an equivalent restoration strategy: